Keyri-Co/browser-fingerprinting/README.md

 $ npm install keyri-fingerprint
 ```

-Once the package is installed, you can import the library using `import` or `require` approach:
+Once the package is installed, you can import the library using `import` or `require`:

 ```js
 import { Device } from 'keyri-fingerprint';